 There are two ponds in the cave.
 These are probably connected to other lakes in other underground spaces (travertine is known to house various hollow spaces).

-According to the legend, this linden tree was planted by King Matthias Corvinus in the year the last king of the Arpád family, Ondrej III, died, i.e. 1301.
+According to the legend, the linden tree was planted by Matthew Csák of Trenčín in the year Andrew III, the last king of the House of Árpád, died, i.e. in 1301.
 The linden tree grew into a beautiful, majestic tree.
 At the time of its peak, the crown reached a diameter of approximately 36 meters, the main branches reached to a height of 28 meters, and the circumference of the trunk measured 12 meters.
-King Matthias Corvinus (1458 – 1490), who is known to have liked to stay in Bojnice, organized large feasts and meetings under the linden tree.
-His relation to the linden tree is also evidenced by the royal documents found in the castle reading “Sub nostris dilectis tillis bojniciensibus” – Under our lovely Bojnice linden trees.
-That is why the tree is known as King Matthew’s Linden.
+King Matthias Corvinus (1458–1490), who is believed to have liked to stay in Bojnice, reputedly organized large feasts and assemblies under the linden tree.
+His alleged relationship to the tree was purportedly evidenced by the royal charters which he issued supposedly “Sub nostris dilectis tillis bojniciensibus” – Under our beloved Bojnice linden trees.
+That is why the linden is known as the King Matthias Lime Tree.

 The beautiful tree was respected not only by the inhabitants of Bojnice and the castle, but even by the enemies.
 The weather has not been kind to the linden tree, as storms and winds damaged its largest parts.
-At the beginning of the 1950s, the staff of the Museum in Bojnice noted that the tree was rapidly decaying.
-The first records of linden treatment by museum workers date from 1952.
+At the beginning of the 1950s, the staff of the Museum in Bojnice noticed that the tree was rapidly decaying.
+The first recorded treatment of the linden by museum workers dates to 1952.
 In 1969, the linden was declared a protected natural creation by the State Nature Conservancy.